Why is this process so different from what I went through?

 Our conversations have been great!
 Can I get more information on the Milestone to go deeper with them?

 This is the GOAL of this confirmation preparation program.
 You and your candidate have developed an environment where the teen (and sponsor) feels comfortable sharing and feels listened to and heard.
-The recommendation on how to go deeper is largely dependent on the teen themselves.
-Sometimes encouraging the teen to journal about their experience with the faith is attractive to them, maybe encouraging reading a spiritual book together, or learning more about one of the prayer practices found in Milestone #2.
-Another idea may be to share the “Need to Brush Up” material that is developed for the sponsor (adult level material) to the candidate.
+The recommendation on how to go deeper is largely dependent on the teens themselves.
+Sometimes encouraging the teen to journal about their experience with the faith is attractive to them, maybe encouraging reading a spiritual book together, or learning more about one of the prayer practices.
+Another idea may be to share the “Need to Brush Up” material that is developed for the sponsor (adult-level material) with the candidate.

 Are there more Milestones?
 We don’t want to stop meeting.